abdulsaber/DSA/README.md

 4. Split Array into K non-overlapping subset such that maximum among all subset sum is minimum.
 5. Maximize profit possible by selling M products such that profit of a product is the number of products left of that supplier.

+DAY-41

+1. Connect n ropes with minimum cost.
+2. Split Array into K subset such that maximum among all subset sum is minimum.
+3. Find the median in a running steam of numbers.
+4. Merge k sorted lists.
+5. Check if a given array represents a binary heap.
+6. Magicians and chocolates.
+7. N max pair combinations.

+DAY-42

+1.